rcornwell/TinyTcl/ReadMe.md

 To add new commands you will need to define a function of the form:

-       func command(*tcl, []string, []string) int
+       func command(*Tcl, []string) int

 The first argument is the Tcl interpreter structure.
 The second argument is the command and any arguments passed to the function.
-The last argument comes from the register function.
-It can be used to pass data or parameters to the command.
-To register a command with the Interpreter:

-       tcl.Register("name", []string{arguments}, procedure, function)
+Interpreter:

-	   tcl.RegisterCmd("name", function)
+	   tcl.Register("name", function)

 Procedure is true for user defined procedures, commands should set this to false.
-For user defined procedures arguments holds the parameters, and body of function.
-RegisterCmd is a short version which creates an empty arguments array and sets procedure to false.

 The Tcl struct created by NewTcl() has one exported element.